inBeat/inbeat-website/content/top-influencers/tiktok/fashion/italy/_index.md

 ---
-title: Top 10 Fashion TikTok Influencers In Italy In 2023
+title: Top 10 Fashion TikTok Influencers In Italy In 2024
 description: >-
-  Find top fashion TikTok influencers in Italy in 2023.
-Most popular hashtags: #imparacontiktok #curiosit #foryou.
+  Find top fashion TikTok influencers in Italy in 2024.
+Most popular hashtags: #imparacontiktok #trend #foryou.
 platform: TikTok
-hits: 152
+hits: 155
-text_top: Identify the top-rated TikTok profiles on inBeat.
+text_top: Identify the best TikTok influencers on inBeat.
-text_bottom: inBeat holds 152 TikTok influencers like this in Italy for you to collaborate.
+text_bottom: Our database has 155 TikTok influencers like this in Italy for you to work with.
 profiles:
   - username: "fashionweekbologna"
     fullname: >-